reutdayan/Arkanoid-Game/README.md

 1. Download the code to your idea.
 2. Add ant librery.
 3. Add the build file to ant.
-4. comile and run :)
+4. Compile and run :)

 ## Level 1
 <img src="/images/level1.jpg" alt="Level 1 image" title="Level 1">